CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 ### Python Packages
 We already know how to import packages.
 You can find nearly 100.000 packages [here](https://pypi.python.org/pypi).
 However let us go through some of them as an example, since we could need them for scientific computation and data analysis:

 * **NumPy** and **SciPy** stand for Numerical Python and Scientific Python respectively.
-The most powerful feature of NumPy is n-dimensional array.
+The most important feature of NumPy is n-dimensional arrays.
 This library also contains linear algebra functions or advanced random number capabilities.
-SciPy stands for Scientific Python and it is built on NumPy.
-Numpy and Scipy took python from a general purpose programming language to a very powerful matrix-oriented one.
+SciPy stands for Scientific Python, and it is built on NumPy.
+Numpy and Scipy took python from a general-purpose programming language to a compelling matrix-oriented one.

 * **Pandas** is a library for structured data operation and manipulation.
-It is built on top of NumPy and it offers convenient data structures, called *Series* and *DataFrame*, which allow us to perform data manipulation in a flexible and concise way.
+It is built on top of NumPy, and it offers convenient data structures, called *Series* and *DataFrame*, which allow us to perform data manipulation flexibly and concisely.
 Let's consider the following example, run from the Python interactive interpreter, using a small made-up toy example of user data:

 ```
    >>> import pandas as pd